evohnave/Springer/README.md

 If you want to store it elsewhere, edit PWD in the constants section of the module.

 I used this to download all the files... others have written their modules to only download certain subject areas; it should be easy to modify this code to do that.

+For some reason, the epub download doesn't work, so I edited out the epub file_type.